← All articles

 Published · 3 min read · By PointMate

 Interest rates are at 4.10%.
 Petrol hit $2.30 a litre last month.
 Groceries for a family of four cost $240 a week.
-Electricity is up 37% in twelve months.
+Electricity costs jumped 37% in twelve months as government rebates rolled off.
 And if you’re on a mortgage, you’re paying roughly $230 more per month than you were six months ago.

 Meanwhile, the big four banks earned a combined $30 billion in profit last year.
-CBA posted $2.7 billion in a single quarter.
+CBA alone earned over $5 billion in the last six months.

 The value hiding in your wallet

 If you’re spending money on fuel, groceries, bills, and insurance — and paying with a rewards credit card — you’re earning loyalty points on every transaction.
 Qantas Points, Velocity, Flybuys, Commbank Awards, Amex Membership Rewards.
-Australians hold over 100 billion points across more than 16 programs.
+Australians hold hundreds of billions of points across the major loyalty programs.

 But most people have no idea what theirs are actually worth.

-PointMate is a free Australian app that tells you exactly what your loyalty points are worth — and helps you make smarter decisions with every dollar you spend.
+PointMate is a free Australian app that calculates the estimated value of your loyalty points — so that you can make more informed decisions with every dollar you spend.

 It covers 15 loyalty programs and 57 credit cards.
-It tells you which card to tap at the checkout.
-Whether to use points or pay cash for a flight.
-Whether a transfer to Velocity or Qantas is worth it.
-Whether that new card is actually good value.
+It compares your cards at the checkout.
+How points compare to cash on a flight.
+How a transfer to Velocity or Qantas compares.
+How the estimated value of a credit card stacks up.
 And it tracks your savings over time so you can see the difference adding up.

 No bank commissions.
 No sponsored recommendations.
 Just the numbers.